jdspugh/jdspugh.github.io/_posts/2023-04-03-github-pages-mermaid.md

 </style>
 ```

-The result should look like this:
+The Mermaid markdown should now transform to look like this:

 ```mermaid
 flowchart TB